yasinkaymaz/cellRtools/Docs/tutorial_1.md

 Get the data [PBMC single cell RNAseq data with 2,700 cell](https://www.dropbox.com/s/kwd3kcxkmpzqg6w/pbmc3k_final.rds?dl=0).
 The final data is in Seurat object format and processed by following the [tutorial](https://satijalab.org/seurat/pbmc3k_tutorial.html)

+In order to test prediction, we will use a
 [Test set data is from 10X Genomics](http://cf.10xgenomics.com/samples/cell-exp/3.0.0/pbmc_10k_v3/pbmc_10k_v3_filtered_feature_bc_matrix.tar.gz)

 First of all load the functions